aquilesC/aquiles.me/content/Evergreen marketing.md

 Stressing over SEO, keyword optimization, and whatnot, has very little value compared to honesty and transparency.

 For [[scipreneurs]], published papers work as evergreen marketing.
 As time passes, they accumulate cites, and if they raise awareness, the tools used will raise awareness themselves.

+And, definitely, a device installed somewhere is evergreen marketing (if it's used.)
+Everyone will see the instrument somewhere.
+Make it memorable, like what [[iZon]] did with the [[Exoid]].